 What psychometric analyses were conducted?

-Staff in Research & Evaluation conducted a series of psychometric analyses and calculated campus scale scores for each domain.
+Staff in Research & Evaluation conducted a series of psychometric analyses after developing the staff and student surveys.

 First, we conducted simple reliability analyses (e.g., Cronbach’s alpha, item-total correlations) in SPSS or R before conducting a series of exploratory factor analyses (EFA) with a subset of participant data in Mplus.